-1. Merlin Bird ID by Cornell Lab.
-It’s jam-packed with information.
+This app is jam-packed with information.
 It has a feature to identify any bird by photo or description.
 It has packs available for specific regions of the world.
 It has sounds and pictures.
 And it’s FREE.
 Need we say more?

-2. Audubon Bird Guide.
 Anything Audubon puts out is sure to be high quality.
 The same is true for their birding app, which has more of a social-media feel, but is still loaded with information, photos, and sounds.

-3. Birder.
 This one has a social media tilt to it as well, but it’s also a great way to log birds you see (almost like bird bingo!).
 You can share your sightings with the Birder community, identify birds, take quizzes, and keep track of your goals.

 Find a few top blogs that you love and start following them or sign up for their newsletters.
 Having that extra boost of information can enhance your hobby and your enthusiasm.
 You’ll get tips, tricks, equipment recommendations, and more, depending on where you go.
 You might even pick up some new ideas to incorporate into your own excursions.
-Check our article on The 20 Best Birding Blogs of 2019 to help you navigate the world of birding blogs.
+Check our article on The 20 Best Birding Blogs to help you navigate the world of birding blogs.

 The most important part of any hobby is building community.
 This is where you get the chance to get with other birders, learn new tricks, find birding hotspots, and share your own knowledge with others.
 Do some digging online for a local birding group, check out a local birding store, or visit the American Birding Association online for links to birding organizations in your state.
 You can also search out birding hotspots in your area to find other birders or try volunteering for a local conservation group.
 Birders are everywhere.
 Don’t be shy.
-Reaching out to other hobbyists is the best way to fuel to your passion and keep your interest high.
+Reaching out to other hobbyists is the best way to fuel your passion and keep your interest high.